gapple/drupal-gacsp/readme.md

-gacsp Module
+gacsp: Google Analytics Module
 -------------------

-gacsp provides Google Analytics integration in Drupal that emphasises *programmability* over *configurability*.
+**gacsp** provides flexible Google Analytics integration in Drupal that is easily extensible by other modules.

 No inline Javascript is used, to not inhibit the use of [CSP (Content Security Policy)](https://developer.mozilla.org/en-US/docs/Web/Security/CSP) for the prevention of XSS attacks.

+## Basic Configuration

+The default module configuration allows specifying a Google Analyticsq Tracking ID, and optionally enabling additional plugins.

+Each of the default options can be individually disabled if custom behaviour is provided by another module, or all default behaviour can be disabled completely.

-## Usage
+## Providing Custom Commands

-Provide a Google Analytics Tracking ID in the module configuration, and the tracker and a pageview event will automatically be added to the page.

-Additional analytics commands can be added via the `gacsp.command_registry` service.

-    \Drupal::service('gacsp.command_registry')->addCommand(
-      new \Drupal\gacsp\AnalyticsCommand\Set('dimension1', 'value')
-    );
+### Collect Event

+To add additional commands, create an Event Subscriber for the `\Drupal\gacsp\AnalyticsEvents::COLLECT` event.
+The subscriber will be sent an instance of `\Drupal\gacsp\Event\CollectEvent`.

+### Command Registry

+The `gacsp.command_registry` service is available as a convenience for adding commands within procedural code.

 ### Ordering Commands

 Each command has a priority that determines the order that it is added to the command queue.
 The default values are

  - Create: 300